MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - **FILE Encapsulation**

-   In previous versions, the complete FILE type was defined publically in \<stdio.h>, so it was possible for user code to reach into a FILE and modify its internals.
+   In previous versions, the complete FILE type was defined publicly in \<stdio.h>, so it was possible for user code to reach into a FILE and modify its internals.
 The library has been changed to hide implementation details.
 As part of this change, FILE as defined in \<stdio.h> is now an opaque type and its members are inaccessible from outside of the CRT itself.

 - **_outp and _inp**